French Island (Victoria)

-French Island is relatively isolated and underdeveloped.
+Compared with Philip Island and areas on the surrounding mainland, French Island is isolated and undeveloped.
 There are no water mains, electricity mains, or medical services on the island.
 There is one small general store and post office located on Tankerton Road about 3 km from Tankerton Jetty.
 Many of the locals actively promote environmental tourism.
 Visitor accommodation includes camping, bed and breakfast, guesthouse and farmstay.

 History

 According to the French Island Community Association, prior to British colonisation, French Island was a hunting ground of the Bunurong people.
 They lived on the mainland and travelled to French Island to collect shellfish and swan eggs.
 There are several registered sites on the island that consist of shell middens and stone scatters they left behind.